kevin-at-datical/liquibase.github.com/_posts/2020-01-31-targeted-rollback.md

 ## Try Targeted Rollbacks Out for Yourself!

-Download the latest version of Liquibase 3.8.6 and sign up for a free license key.
-Simply sign up and you’ll have a Pro license key sent to you immediately.
-Once you’ve set up the key, check out our documentation for details on how the new targeted rollbacks work.
+[Download the latest version of Liquibase (3.8.6)](https://download.liquibase.org/download-community/) and [sign up for a free license key](https://download.liquibase.org/liquibase-pro-trial-request-form/).
+Once you sign up, you’ll get a Pro license key immediately.
+Once you’ve set up the key, [check out our documentation](/documentation/rollbackonechangeset.html) for details on how the new targeted rollbacks work.
 Let us know if you run into any unexpected issues.